 Information regarding public safety at UNT is provided in the Annual Security Report.
 The Security Report includes crime statistics for the previous three years concerning certain crimes reported to have occurred on campus; in certain off-campus buildings or property owned or controlled by UNT; and on public property within, or immediately adjacent to and accessible from, the campus.
 The Security Report also includes information about:

 Get additional information regarding emergency response and evacuation procedures.
 Pursuant to the Campus Sex Crimes Prevention Act, information regarding registered sex offenders is available by visiting the Texas Department of Public Safety website.
-To obtain a paper copy of the Security Report contact the Vice President for Student Affairs Office at 940-565-4909.
+To obtain a paper copy of the Security Report contact the Dean of Students office at 940-565-2648 or firstname.lastname@example.org.

 Learn about the notification procedures to be followed when a student residing in on-campus housing has been reported missing more than 24 hours are available online.